Jukkapant Punpee

 Jukkapant Punpee (Thai: จักรพันธ์ ปั่นปี) is a Thai professional football manager and former player.
-He is the currently head coach of Thai League 1 club Rayong F.C.
+He is the currently head coach of Thailand U20.

 Managerial career

 Uthai Thani

 On 22 April 2024, Punpee was appointed as manager of Uthai Thani to replace Mikael Stahre until the end of the 2023–24 season, with the club third-bottom of the Thai League 1 with five games left to play.
 On his debut on 27 April 2024, he won 3–1 at Sukhothai.

 Rayong

 On 4 November 2024, Punpee was announced as the new head coach of Thai League 1 club Rayong, succeeding Carlos Eduardo Parreira.